Chart Color Schemes

 Residential development activity is lower than average in Colonel Light Gardens according to AreaSearch's national comparison of local real estate markets

-Recent construction comprises 69.0% standalone homes and 31.0% townhouses or apartments, indicating an increasing range of medium-density housing options.
-With around 389 people per dwelling approval, Colonel Light Gardens exhibits a developed market.
-Population forecasts project an increase of 661 residents by 2041.
-Given current construction levels, housing supply should adequately meet demand, creating favorable conditions for buyers and potentially enabling population growth that exceeds current projections.
+Nationally, it ranks in the 43rd percentile among assessed areas, suggesting somewhat limited buyer options but strengthening demand for established properties.
+This activity is below the national average, reflecting the area's established nature and potentially indicating planning limitations.
+Recent construction has comprised approximately 69.0% standalone homes and 31.0% townhouses or apartments, expanding medium-density housing options and creating a mix of opportunities across price brackets.
+With around 389 people per dwelling approval, Colonel Light Gardens demonstrates a developed market.
+Population forecasts indicate that the area will gain approximately 643 residents by 2041.
+Given current construction levels, housing supply is expected to meet demand adequately, creating favorable conditions for buyers and potentially enabling population growth beyond current projections.

 Frequently Asked Questions - Development